For enquiries and further information:

 A longer SKE may be recommended if:

 An SKE course will either be stipulated as part of your PGCE course offer post-interview or you can request to complete an SKE once you are holding an offer.

-Please use the guide below if you are a PGCE offer holder with the University of York (for either a Core programme or Schools Direct route) with an SKE condition to assist you with applying for your course.
 It is important that you start any recommended SKE promptly when you receive your offer and in all but exceptional circumstances aim complete your enhancement course before your PGCE starts in September.

 Ensure that you list Dr Claire Smith (email@example.com) as your contact when registering with an SKE provider.